How TMJ Causes Headaches

 Dr. Adam Hahn is trained in the science of neuromuscular dentistry, the discipline of analyzing how the nerves, muscles, bones, and teeth in your mouth work together as a system.
 He understands the principles that cause TMJ headaches and has helped many people in Columbus, SC to get relief from daily, disabling migraines.

 You don’t have to live with TMJ headaches.
-Please call (803) 781-9090 or contact Smile Columbia Dentistry today for an appointment at our Columbia, SC office.
+Please call Smile Columbia Dentistry at (803) 781-9090 today for an appointment with Dr. Adam Hahn.